How to Remove IDP.Generic in 2024: 3 Simple Steps

 After you’ve dealt with the threat or whitelisted the file responsible for your false positives, it’s a good idea to review your cyber hygiene habits to stay safe going forward.
 There are lots of ways to get malware, so it’s only natural that there are many things you need to do if you want to stay safe from it.

-Here’re the steps you need to take to stay safe from malware in 2024:
+I recommend taking the following steps to stay safe from malware in 2024:

 • Keep Your Software, OS, and Drivers Up-to-Date: Since developers drop support for obsolete products, outdated software, operating systems, and drivers become vulnerable to exploit attacks fairly quickly.
 In short: when new threats are released, the obsolete product is no longer protected.
 It’s vital you keep everything on your PC updated to the latest version.

-• Don’t Download Suspicious Files: A key attack vector for malware is through suspicious files and emails, so you have to be really careful when opening these.
+• Don’t Download Suspicious Files: Suspicious files and emails are key vectors for malware, so you have to be really careful when opening these.
 An antivirus with real-time protection can scan emails and mark unsafe ones, but you should also use a bit of common sense.
 If you don’t recognize an email sender or weren’t expecting an attachment from a sender you trust, then don’t open the attachment.
 Don’t click on any suspicious links either, since you can get hit by a drive-by download (malware that downloads the second you click a link).

 • Secure Your Wireless Network and IoT Devices: Unsecured wireless networks can be dangerous.
-You can usually recognize an unsecured network by a shield icon in your available WiFi list.
+You can usually recognize an unsecured network by a shield icon in your available Wi-Fi list.
 You should never connect to these unsecured networks.
 If you have no choice but to connect to an unsecured network, you need to be running a virtual private network (VPN) to help maintain privacy, as hackers often spy on users in open networks.
-It’s also essential that you protect your home network with a password.
+It’s also essential that you protect your home network with a password — I recommend using a password manager like 1Password to create and store strong passwords

 • Download a Secure Antivirus Program: It’s important that you download an antivirus program to all of your devices.
 But you need to make sure your antivirus is a secure one.
 Many vendors put out fake antiviruses that are actually PUPs (potentially unwanted programs).